MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ### -ReferenceName

-If not specified the a system-generated name will be assigned using the new process's GUID.
+If not specified the a system-generated name will be assigned using the new Process's GUID.

 ```yaml
 Type: String